alf-p-steinbach/cppx-core/docs/example-kwic.md

 #include <cppx-core/_all_.hpp>
 ~~~

-This includes everything from the library, including a *guaranteed set of standard library headers*.
+This line includes everything from the library, including a guaranteed set of standard library headers.

 Every folder in *cppx-core*  has an ***\_all\_.hpp*** file that includes everything in that folder and subfolders.
 Thus, using the top level *\_all\_.hpp* file includes everything.
 You can include smaller subsets by including a sub-folder's *\_all\_.hpp*, or a specific header (they're all self-sufficient, with no requirements), or at the top level you can alternatively include ***all-except-io.hpp***.